 You may need to show proof of business insurance to get your license.

 That’s where we come in.
 Compare free insurance quotes for policies as low as $22.50/month.*Start Here >

 We took a quick break to explore why you need a Washington, D.C. contractor license, now let’s get down to the how.

 Contracting projects can cover a wide range of specialties, and Washington, D.C. has decided to license them a bit differently.
-The rest of this post covers how to get a general contractor or construction manager license, but there are also specialty licenses.
+The rest of this post covers how to get a general contractor or construction manager license, but there are also specialty licenses issued in Washington D.C.
 The steps to licensure are similar between general and specialty contractors, but you’ll need to review any specific requirements for your skillset.